open-contracting-archive/mapping-sheet-generator/README.md

+*This is an OCDS Labs script: no guarantees as to the stability or operation of the script are provided*

 # JSON Schema Mapping Spreadsheet Generator

 This script will generate a spreadsheet that includes all possible field paths represented in an OCDS schema.